selwynpolit/d9book/book/debugging.md

 ddev xdebug off
 ```
-Note.
-Enabling Xdebug will slow down your app because xdebug has a
+Note, enabling Xdebug will slow down your app because xdebug has a
 significant performance impact so be sure to disable it when you are
 finished debugging.